jonas-diete/wakify/README.md

 Once the project is loaded press 'w' to open the app on the web.

 ## Spotify Developer portal
-Since this app is still in development mode, to be able to use it's features you'll need to set it up on the [Spotify developr portal](https://developer.spotify.com/dashboard/applications).
+Since this app is still in development mode, to be able to use it's features you'll need to set it up on the [Spotify developer portal](https://developer.spotify.com/dashboard/applications).

 - Login or create a new spotify account.
 Then create an app.
 It should look like this
 ![alt text](https://github.com/jonas-diete/wakify/blob/readme/readme.img/Spotify-dev1.png?raw=true)